AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

-Note: Layer dependencies are constrained by the AV1 specification such that a temporal layer with temporal_id T and spatial layer with spatial_id S are only allowed to reference previously coded video data of temporal_id T’ and spatial_id S’, where T’ <= T and S’ <= S.
+Note: Layer dependencies are constrained by the AV1 specification such that a temporal layer with temporal_id T and spatial layer with spatial_id S are only allowed to reference previously coded video data of temporal_id T' and spatial_id S', where T' <= T and S' <= S.

 ## 4. Payload Format